terminallysilly/terminallysilly.github.io/content/homepage/about-me.md

 The remaining spare time we have outside of work goes to our extended family and friends, reading, playing and listening to music, and other DIY and permaculture projects.

-I love to learn and like to stay busy!
+I love to learn, and like to stay busy!